-Although they more commonly appear on the arms, legs and trunk, they can appear anywhere on the body.
+Although they more commonly appear on the arms, legs and trunk, hives can appear anywhere on the body.

 C. Food allergies

-Although many children are suspected to have a food allergy, only one in 25 children are usually confirmed as really having one.
+Although many children are suspected to have a food allergy, only one in 25 children is usually confirmed as really having a real allergy.
 Any food may cause an allergic reaction, but the most common causes are the proteins in cow’s milk, egg white, peanuts, wheat and soybeans.

 D. Drug allergies

 The most common drug allergy is a reaction to antibiotics in the penicillin family.
 Other drugs that can trigger allergic reactions include:

 • Aspirin and other painkillers